peterbakonyi05/under-the-hood-of-bundling-tools/README.md

 ```
 .
 ├── /bin/                         # Call bundlers with the example input (not important)
-├── /docs/                        # Class and sequence diagram for rollup for better understanding
+├── /docs/                        # Presentaion and some rollup related diagrams
 ├── /example/                     # Can be used as an input for bundling
 │   ├── calculator-cjs            # Basic module example using CommonJS format
 │   ├── calculator-es2015         # Basic module example using ES2015 format